zyrolasting/denxi/README.md

 [![](https://img.shields.io/badge/%E2%99%A5-Support%20Ethical%20Software-red)](https://sagegerard.com/show-support.html)

-A functional dependency manager for Racket that focuses on flexibility.
+A functional dependency manager for Racket.
+See the [RacketCon 2020 talk](https://youtu.be/bIi-tUzOwdw?t=2330) (Starts at 38:50)!

 * Install the _exact_ code you asked for, without any side-effect on the Racket installation.
 * Make links to the _exact_ files you need in your projects.